Omar-Alhalawani/Hazard-Disposal-Robot-Car/README.md

-# Hazard Disposal Robot Car 🚗🤖
+# Wireless IoT-Controlled Robotic Car 🚗🤖

 A wireless Arduino-based robot car with a mounted robotic arm, designed to safely handle and transport hazardous objects.
 Built as part of the TEJ4M Computer Engineering summative project.